 Click on graph for larger image.

 Note that hires (dark blue) and total separations (red and light blue columns stacked) are pretty close each month.
 This is a measure of labor market turnover.
 When the blue line is above the two stacked columns, the economy is adding net jobs - when it is below the columns, the economy is losing jobs.

-The number of job openings (yellow) are up 23% year-over-year compared to August 2013 and the highest since January 2001.
+The number of job openings (yellow) are up 21% year-over-year compared to October 2013.

-It is a good sign that job openings are over 4 million for the seventh consecutive month - and the highest since January 2001 - and that quits are increasing year-over-year.
+This is a very positive report.
+It is a good sign that job openings are over 4 million for the ninth consecutive month (almost to 5 million), and that quits are increasing year-over-year.